JaneJeon/self-hosted/README.md

 ### Private Applications
 - [ ] Music server: https://github.com/deluan/navidrome
 - [ ] VSCode Server?

+## Infra
+Use https://www.terraform.io/docs/language/settings/backends/pg.html and https://www.terraform.io/docs/language/modules/sources.html#github to avoid using TFE, and also host Vault to host all secrets

 ## Goals
 Describe all the services as docker-compose.yml, and basically have infrasturcture as code for everything - including ansible deployments - so that I can recreate all of this any time I'd like (and restore from backup more easily - just backup the volumes)